Papymankan/Sabzlearn-educational-institutions/README.md

 ## Features

-1. Register , login, and logout using JWT
+1. Register, login, and logout using JWT
 2. Authentication and Authorization
 2. Single Page Application
 3. Inputs Validators
 4. Pagination
-5. Dynamic menus, sub-menus
+5. Dashboard Admin (new)
+6. Add, delete, and edit new courses, sessions, articles, users, etc. (NEW)
-6. Swiper.js
+7. Swiper.js
+8. ckeditor

 ## Installation